hellt/netdevops.me/content/post/2021/ovs-free-lacp.md

 Off we go looking for alternatives.

+> ADD: Apparently, there is a simple way to make LACP to pass over the linux bridge, another great person Vincent Bernard read the mailing list archives [and found out](https://twitter.com/vince2_/status/1363452081445740549) that you can only restrict the MAC_PAUSE frames and leave LACP be.
+> though tc solution is cleaner for the purpose of a point-to-point link.

 ## 2 Macvtap
 Another approach that Michael tried when he was working on docker-topo was macvtap interface that looked promising on paper.